szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.2.2 =
+Plugin was having conflicts with other admin screens when saving terms, resulting in a 403 error.

 = 3.2.1 =
 Added ability to map term archives to pages.
 Added support for translations.
 Revised loading screen to make it easier on translators.
 Spanish transators: THANK YOU.
 There are a few strings left to translate.